Vision and Strategy Execution

 4. The Measurement Approach

 The people who own and are responsible for bringing the vision and strategy to life must clearly understand what the aspired future state and success looks like (and in rich detail).
-When the measurement is tackled holistically during the early vision creation and strategic planning stages and is fully geared to directing and supporting implementation, we have found that executives can road-map implementation activity more effectively.
+When the measurement is tackled holistically during the early vision creation and planning stages and is fully geared to directing and supporting implementation, we have found that executives can road-map implementation activity more effectively.
 In this scenario they are well placed to prioritize and deploy resources, can better measure progress and proactively lead transformational change.
 There is a greater sense of orientation in the heat of delivery and as such people are better equipped to make coordinated adjustments to keep activity on track.

 5. The Visualisation Approach